Skip to Main Content

 Effective communication strategies, conflict resolution, professionalism and ethics, stress management, temperament, aging and human development, altered body image, death, dying and grief, abuse and harassment and legal aspects of healthcare are presented in the context of case studies and problem-solving activities.

-• The causes, manifestations, and strategies for coping and preventing burnout
+• Identify the causes, manifestations, and strategies for coping and preventing burnout

-• The impact of non-verbal communication relating to healthcare practice
+• Understand the impact of non-verbal communication relating to healthcare practice

-• Maslow’s Hierarchy of needs and the characteristics of Normal Human Development
+• Understand Maslow’s Hierarchy of needs and the characteristics of Normal Human Development

-• The role of the healthcare provider in relation to patients with altered body image
+• Identify the role of the healthcare provider in relation to patients with altered body image

-• The medical management of the dying patient
+• Recognize the medical management of the dying patient

-• Abuse and harassment in the health care setting
+• Identify abuse and harassment in the health care setting

-• The importance of, and what constitutes, competent documentation of patient records
+• Understand the importance of, and what constitutes, competent documentation of patient records

-• The actions that must be taken when errors occur and how to prevent errors
+• Recognize the actions that must be taken when errors occur and how to prevent errors